datachefs/datachefs/pages/usds.md

 ---

-_NOTE: This project isn't the typical kind of project USDS takes on, but I thought it might raise some possibilities about what you might consider; even if it's not the right fit, it might inspire a project that is.
-It also gives you a feel for how I think through complex problems._
+_NOTE: This project isn't the typical type of project USDS takes on, but I thought it might be of interest you -- especially re: your objective to expand the use of common platforms, services, and tools.
+Even if this project isn't the right fit, it might inspire a project that is.
+It also gives you a feel for how I think through complex tech and organizational problems._

 Over the past decade, the tools for helping staff who aren't coders transform and analyze data have gotten more and more powerful.
 Even in machine learning and AI, "Auto ML" is just beginning to allow power users to do some work that only a few years ago required a highly skilled data scientist.